Platform Functions

 * [Clinical Tools](/agent/clinical-tools.md) for built-in patient lookup, scheduling, and insurance tools

-* [Context Graphs](/agent/context-graphs.md) for how tool availability is state-gated
+* [Context Graphs](/agent/context-graphs.md) for how states bind workflow tools

 {% endhint %}